 Employment Outlook and Salary Information

 Possible career paths for graduates of a baccalaureate program in legal studies include corporate investigator, paralegal, lobbyist, judicial assistant, and mediator.
-The median salary for a paralegal, as reported in May 2015, was $48,810, as indicated by the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).
+The median salary for paralegals and legal assistants, as reported in May 2018, was $50,940, as indicated by the U.S. Bureau of Labor Statistics (BLS, www.bls.gov).

-Job growth for paralegals or legal assistants between 2014-2024 was projected by the BLS to be about as fast as average.
-The BLS expected that the 8% job growth would be due in part to organizations and law firms hiring paralegals to perform basic law work in place of lawyers, as well as the growth of particular areas of law, such as intellectual property and environmental law.
+Job growth for paralegals or legal assistants between 2018-2028 was projected by the BLS to be much faster than average.
+The BLS expected that the 12% job growth would be due in part to organizations and law firms hiring paralegals to perform basic law work in place of lawyers, as well as the growth of particular areas of law, such as intellectual property and environmental law.

 Continuing Education and Certification Information

 While certification is voluntary for paralegals, candidates may find that it offers employment advantages.
 According to the BLS, there are many organizations that offer certification programs, including the American Alliance of Paralegals, Inc., the National Association of Legal Assistants and the National Federation of Paralegal Associations.
 Certifying organizations generally require a combination of educational training and professional experience as a paralegal, though candidates may also be required to pass an exam.